This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Indonesia.

 Can the costs of litigation (e.g. court costs, as well as the parties’ costs of instructing lawyers, experts and other professionals) be recovered from the other side?

 Based on the Supreme Court jurisprudence, a party cannot ask its counterpart to pay the litigation costs, as the claim was the initiative of the plaintiff and therefore all costs must be paid by the plaintiff.
 However, and in most cases, the court may instruct the losing party to pay the court costs.

 What, if any, are the collective redress (e.g. class action) mechanisms?

-c.
-The class representative is honest and sincere in defending the legal interests of the class members;
+The group representatives are honest and sincere in defending the legal interest of the group member.

-d.
-It is possible for the presiding judges to suggest to the class representative for a change of lawyer if the lawyer act in contrary to the obligation to defend and protect the legal interests of the class members.
+The judges could advise the group representatives to change their lawyer if the lawyer act contrary to the obligation in defending and protecting the legal interests of the group member.